noughtmare/haskell-lsp-client/README.md

 ## The example client

 Contained in this repository is an example client.
 This example client just runs the [Haskell IDE Engine](https://github.com/alanz/haskell-ide-engine/) and opens the file specified on the command line.
-Then it waits a second to let HIE check the file for errors and such.
+Then it asks the language server for all symbols in the document and prints the result it gets.

 To run the example: